 I hold a current DBS check and am fully insured.

-I engage in continual personal development (CPD) requirement of BACP
+I engage in continual personal development (CPD) which is a requirement of BACP.

 Areas of counselling I deal with